KraBence/Melytanulas_bull_flag/README.md

   dl-project > log/run.log 2>&1
 ```

-*   Replace `/absolute/path/to/your/local/data` with the actual path to your dataset on your host machine that meets the [Data preparation requirements](#data-preparation).
-*   The `> log/run.log 2>&1` part ensures that all output (standard output and errors) is saved to `log/run.log`.
-*   The container is configured to run every step (data preprocessing, training, evaluation, inference).

 ### File Structure and Functions

-[Update according to the final file structure.]

 The repository is structured as follows:

 - **`src/`**: Contains the source code for the machine learning pipeline.
-    - `01-data-preprocessing.py`: Scripts for loading, cleaning, and preprocessing the raw data.
+    - `01-data-preprocessing.py`: Scripts for downloading, loading, cleaning, and preprocessing the raw data.
     - `02-training.py`: The main script for defining the model and executing the training loop.
     - `03-evaluation.py`: Scripts for evaluating the trained model on test data and generating metrics.
     - `04-inference.py`: Script for running the model on new, unseen data to generate predictions.
-    - `05-cleanup.py`: Script for deleting the data folder content (except for `ground_truth_labels.csv`) after everything finished
+    - ❗`05-cleanup.py`: Script for deleting the **data/** folder content (except for `ground_truth_labels.csv`) after everything finished
     - `config.py`: Configuration file containing hyperparameters (e.g., epochs) and paths.
     - `utils.py`: Helper functions and utilities used across different scripts.